DanielTMolloy919/obsidian-tasks/docs/Editing/Postponing.md

 - Tasks with any invalid dates at all (including Created and Done dates) also don't show the Postpone button.
 - You can use the `hide postpone button` [[Layout]] instruction to hide the Postpone button from your Task query results.

+### Overriding postpone button behaviour

+If the above default behaviour doesn't meet your needs, you can manually override what date the postpone button will modify for any query.
+Use the `postpone (start|scheduled|due) date` instruction to set what date the postpone button defers.

+Note, the postpone button will show next to every task in the query results, even those with no date set.
+This is because the plugin assumes the date is today if it is unset.
+When postponed, the date will then be set as tomorrow.

+> [!released]
+> Overriding postpone button behaviour was introduced in Tasks X.Y.Z

 ### Availability

 This facility is currently only available in Tasks query search results.